Cardiovascular Disease Screening and Management

 How is cardiovascular disease detected?

-Doctors use a variety of tests to detect cardiovascular disease.
+Healthcare providers use a variety of tests to detect cardiovascular disease.
 A routine blood test can show whether you have high levels of c-reactive protein.
 This is a marker that you’re at higher risk.
-An ECG will show whether your heart’s electrical activity is normal.
+An electrocardiogram (ECG) will show whether your heart’s electrical activity is normal.
 If it's not, a stress test on a treadmill, for example, will give more information that may lead to diagnosis.
-If you are not able to walk on a treadmill, your doctor may "stress" your heart by injecting medicine through an IV.
-This medicine can cause the heart to beat fast and mimic the stress of exercise.
+If you are not able to walk on a treadmill, your healthcare provider may "stress" your heart by injecting medicine through an IV.
+This medicine can cause the heart to beat fast and imitate the stress of exercise.
 Some people will be asked to have an echocardiogram.
 This makes pictures of the heart to show how well the muscles of the heart can squeeze and pump blood.

 Protect your heart!